uccser/cs-field-guide/text/en/chapters/data-representation.md

 If you *only* wanted to represent the 26 letters of the alphabet, and weren’t worried about upper-case or lower-case, you could get away with using just 5 bits, which allows for up to 32 different patterns.

-Most kids have exchanged notes which used 1 for "a", 2 for "b", 3 for "c", all the way up to 26 for "z".
+You might have exchanged notes which used 1 for "a", 2 for "b", 3 for "c", all the way up to 26 for "z".
 We can convert those numbers into 5 digit binary numbers.
-Additionally, you will also get the same 5 bits for each letter by looking at the last 5 bits for it in the ASCII table (and it doesn't matter whether you look at the upper case or the lower case letter).
+In fact, you will also get the same 5 bits for each letter by looking at the last 5 bits for it in the ASCII table (and it doesn't matter whether you look at the upper case or the lower case letter).

 Represent the word "water" with bits using this system.
 Check the below panel once you think you have it.